HeeDon207/DataScienceProject2/Readme.md

 ### Instructions:

-In this project, I've learned and built on my data engineering skills to expand my opportunities and potential as a data scientist.
+In this course, I've learned and built on my data engineering skills to expand my opportunities and potential as a data scientist.
 In this project, I'll apply these skills to analyze disaster data from Appen to build a model for an API that classifies disaster messages.

-You created a machine learning pipeline to categorize these events so that I can send the messages to an appropriate disaster relief agency.

 ### File in the repository

 ```
 app
 | - template
-| |- master.html
+| |- master.html # main page of web app
-| |- go.html
+| |- go.html # classification result page of web app
-|- run.py
+|- run.py # Flask file that runs app
 data
-|- disaster_categories.csv
+|- disaster_categories.csv # data to process
-|- disaster_messages.csv
+|- disaster_messages.csv # data to process
 |- process_data.py
-|- DisasterResponse.db
+|- InsertDatabaseName.db # database to save clean data to
 models
 |- train_classifier.py
-|- classifier.pkl
+|- classifier.pkl # saved model
 README.md
 ```